-A minimum of 100 hours on foot as a back-up walking nature guide under the supervision of a qualified lead walking guide in an area with Potentially Dangerous Animals (PDA’s).
+So, the trainee requires minimum of 100 hours on foot as a back-up walking nature guide.
+And this must be under the supervision of a qualified lead walking guide in an area with Potentially Dangerous Animals (PDA’s).

-Of the 100 hours, the trainee must have at least 20 hours leading the walk under the supervision of a qualified lead guide.
+And of the 100 hours, the trainee must have at least 20 hours leading the walk.
+You will have to do this under the supervision of a qualified lead guide.
 Previous hours of walking experience can be back-datedwith an attestation or portfolio of evidence.

 Encounters and approaches as back-up nature walking guide

 A minimum total of 20 encounters and approaches as a back-up nature walking guide or leading walks, divided up according to specific animalspecies as follows:

 - one approach/encounter with a lion or a leopard;